 CPQCC is currently working on two undertakings related to substance exposure in utero - a joint project with CMQCC and Health Management Associates that aims to improve outcomes for mothers and newborns affected by substance exposure, and an internal workgroup that is looking at how to improve data collection and treatment for at-risk infants within and beyond CPQCC member hospitals.

 Why we care about this topic

 Neonates who have been exposed to substances in utero, both prescribed and non-prescribed, are at risk for health problems at birth.
 With opioid use during pregnancy on the rise, infants are at an increased risk of in utero exposure and of developing withdrawal symptoms at birth, a condition known as neonatal abstinence syndrome (NAS).
 Between 1999 and 2013, NAS incidence increased 300% from 1.5/1,000 hospital births to 6.0/1,000 hospital births1.
 By 2012, one infant was born every 25 minutes, on average, experiencing signs of withdrawal2.
 Infants who are also exposed to other illicit drugs, alcohol, nicotine, and selective serotonin reuptake inhibitors (SSRIs) are at increased risk of developing NAS3.

 The Mother & Baby Substance Exposure Initiative

-The Mother & Baby Substance Exposure Initiative is a project of the California State Opioid Response (SOR) that CPQCC is implementing in partnership with CMQCC and Health Management Associates (HMA).
+The Mother & Baby Substance Exposure Initiative, part of California's Medication Assisted Treatment Expansion Project, is being implemented by CPQCC and CMQCC in partnership with Health Management Associates (HMA).
 This initiative is being piloted in select counties across the state and will center around a hospital-based quality improvement collaborative.